stiwwelll/kremanski_jekyll/lunch.md

 ---

-12310.2017
+16.10.2017

-Start the Weekend in Kremanski:
+Come and start the Week softly in K:

-\* GRAIN BOWL

-with rice and buckwheat, spicy roasted zucchini, avocado, red cabbage, housemade pickled radish and lima beans with chimichurry sauce (6,9)
+Lunchtime:

+\* ROASTED CARROT, FRISEE, AVOCADO CREAM SALAD (7,5)

+with toasted pumpkin seeds, grana padano and crostini

+\* MOZZARELLA - ROASTED TOMATO SANDWICH (6,5)

+with salted lemon, side salad and housemade pickles

+ADDITION FOR BOTH DISHES

-+ fried egg (1)
++ speck (1)

 + salmon (1,5)

-\* WARM SPECK - FENNEL SANDWICH

-with speck, ricotta, grilled fennel, salted lemon, rucola with baguette and sice salad (6,9)

 + fried egg (1)

-+ avocado

 ALL DAY LONG

-\* Soup (carrot anis) with bread and housemade dip (5)
+SOUP (tomaten-lemon-chilli) with bread and housemade dip (5)

+QUICHE (fennel, tried tomatoes, ricotta)

-\* Quiche (goat cheese, vegetables and mashrooms) w/wo salad (3,9/6)
+with/without salad (3,9/6)

-...and of course some sweets:

-- ICE CREAM FOR 80 c

-- viele Kuchen und wie immer unsere veganen Optionen: Brownie and Banana Bread :)

-Wir freuen uns schon auf euch!

-Eure K&acute;s
+and a lot of deliciouse cakes and ice cream!

+See you soon!